 Music in Greece is of unbelievable diversity due to the creative Greek assimilation of different influences of the Eastern and Western cultures of Asia and Europe.
-Music is an important aspect of the daily Greek culture.
-It has a long history dating from the Antiquity, during which poetry, dancing and music were inseparable and played an important part in the ancient Greek's everyday life.
+Music is an important aspect of the daily culture of the country It has a long history dating from Antiquity, during which poetry, dancing, and music were inseparable and played an important part in ancient Greek's everyday life.
 The Greek tragedy used music as one of its component elements.

-Read also: After reading about the music, get also informed about the traditions in Greece.
+Read also: After reading about the music, get also informed about the traditions.

 Greek folk song sees its origins coming from the time of ancient Greek poetry and music.
 It can be divided into two musical movements: the akritic and the klephtic.
 The akritic style dates from the 9th century AD and it was created to express the life and struggles of the frontier guards of the Byzantine Empire, the "akrites".